Hey folks,

 About Jeedom

-I’m running Jeedom for 2 years on a Raspberry Pi with an external SSD, has my previous installation on SD Card suddenly crashed due to the death of the SDCard.
+I’ve been running Jeedom for 2 years on a Raspberry Pi with an external SSD, since my previous installation on SD Card suddenly crashed due to the death of the SD card.

 The goal

-My objective is to offer a better graph experience for my local usage in an isolated and portable environment, hosted locally on my Raspberry Pi, and could be useful for the community with easier deployment.
+My objective is to offer a better graph experience for my local usage, in an isolated and portable environment, hosted locally on my Raspberry Pi.
+It could also be useful for the community thanks to easier deployment.

 Components

-- Jeedom has centralized Home Automation System with a myriad of IoT sensors/captors
+- Jeedom as the centralized Home Automation System with a myriad of IoT sensors/captors.

-- DD-WRT has Home Router: WLAN and LAN connectivity
+- DD-WRT as the Home Router: WLAN and LAN connectivity.

-I was asking myself, if it makes sense to use AWS or other Cloud Service Providers (CSP) to deploy my new graph stack.
-But the need to keep cost at the lowest possible, and to keep it at a local level get ride of this hypothesis.
+I was asking myself if it makes sense to use AWS or another Cloud Service Provider (CSP) to deploy my new graph stack.
+But the need to keep costs as low as possible and to keep everything local ruled out this hypothesis.

-Maybe later I will need to access from a remote location, then I will ship it to AWS, and thanks to Docker, it will be neat ;-)
+Maybe later I will need to access it from a remote location; then I will ship it to AWS, and thanks to Docker, it will be neat ;-)

-To attain my objective, I will automate a full deployment of home observability stack using:
+To reach my objective, I will automate a full deployment of a home observability stack using:

 The Stack